buttplugio/stpihkal/stpihkal/hardware/petroom.md

 ## Communication via RF

-The PetRoom listens to OOK on a carrier wave of 433~825Mhz, depending on the devices serial no.???
+The PetRoom listens to OOK on a carrier wave of 433~825Mhz.???

 The RC-transmitted commands are bitwise encoded as